nwfw/nw-app-example/README.md

  - Execute `npm install`
  - Run with `nw .` (Mac/Linux) or `nw.exe .` (Windows)

+For more info, help and howto refer to [nw-skeleton wiki](https://github.com/nwfw/nw-skeleton/wiki "nw-skeleton wiki")

 <div align="right"><a href="#nw-app-example">▲ top</a></div>

 ## Features ##